rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

   </active-response>
 ```

-Finally, towards the end of the file you need to add the active response section.
-This section has two parts: the `<command>` section, and the `<active-response>` section.
+Finally, toward the end of the file, you need to add the active response section.
+This has two parts: the `<command>` section, and the `<active-response>` section.

 The "firewall-drop" script already exists within the `ossec-hids` path.
 It tells `ossec-hids` that if a level of 7 occurs, add a firewall rule to block the IP address.

-When you have made all of the configuration changes you need, enable, and start the service.
+Enable and start the service when all the configuration changes are complete.
 If everything starts correctly, you are ready to move on:

 ```
 systemctl enable ossec-hids
 systemctl start ossec-hids
 ```

-Many options exist for the `ossec-hids` configuration file.
+The `ossec-hids` configuration file.
 You can find out about these options by visiting the [official documentation site](https://www.ossec.net/docs/).

 ## Conclusion